Web 3 at Sibos 2022: Reflections on how the conversation has moved on since Money 20/20

 There are still more questions than answers regarding how Web 3 will impact Financial Services in the next five to ten years.
 However, banks, regulators and other market players are engaging with Web 3, acknowledging that the potential for innovation is significant, educating themselves on Web 3 and what it could mean for them.
 As Web 3 evolves existing ways of working, we will continue to share our perspectives in this space, and have created a glossary of some common terms, to help bring some clarity to some of the uncertainty.

-If you’d like help with working through what Web 3 mean for your organisation, please reach out to Sean Egan, Thomas Patience or Anna Orriss-Baxter.
+If you’d like help with working through what Web 3 means for your organisation, please reach out to us.